 - insects or products based on insects from third countries

 |African migratory locust

 ||Zophobas atratus morio

 |American desert locust

-Circular concerning the breeding and marketing of insects and insect-based food for human consumption.
+See also the FASFC circular letter PCCB/S3/ENE/KBE/1158552 of 26/04/2016 concerning the farming and placing on the market of insects and insect-based foods intended for human consumption.

 More information about the submitted files concerning ‘novel food’ and the state of affairs can be found on the website of the European Commission: http://ec.europa.eu/food/safety/novel_food/authorisations/index_en.htm (> Related Documents > Applications for authorisations and their status).

 For more information about the use of insects in animal feed, see: